 which acts on a pair of sites $j$ and $j+l$.
 This jump operator does not alter the system's particle number, but it does change the relative phase between the pair of sites with the distance $l$.
 For example, this operator synchronizes them from an out-of-phase (in-phase) mode to an in-phase (out-of-phase) mode when the dissipative phase $\alpha$ is set to $0$ ($\pi$).
 Such property is important for attaining the intended extended or localized stationary states, as will become evident below.

-{\em Dissipation induced ELT.---} We begin by examining the jump operators in Eq. (\ref{jumpoperator}) for $l=1$ and analyze the properties of the stationary solution $\rho_{ss}$ for Eq.~(\ref{lindblad}) in the eigenbasis of the Hamiltonian $H$.
-Unless otherwise stated, we set $\rho_{0}=\rho_{L+1}=0$ at the boundaries with $L$ being the system size.
-Fig.~\ref{01}(a-c) illustrate the transition of the system's steady state from being predominantly occupied by high-energy localized states to predominantly occupied by low-energy localized states as the dissipation phase is varied from $\alpha=0$ to $\alpha=\pi$.
-We emphasize that the steady state here is independent of the initial state.
-This implies that if the initial state is within the extended region located in the middle of the energy spectrum, when the jump operator with $\alpha=0$ or $\alpha=\pi$ is introduced, the state will ultimately predominantly occupy localized regions.
+{\em Dissipation induced ELT.---} We begin by examining the jump operators in Eq. (\ref{jumpoperator}) for $l=1$ and analyzing the properties of the stationary solution $\rho_{ss}$ in the eigenbasis of the Hamiltonian $H$, that is, $\rho_{mn}=\langle \psi_m|\rho_{ss}|\psi_n\rangle$, where $|\psi_m\rangle$ and $|\psi_n\rangle$ are the eigenstates of the Hamiltonian $H$.
+Fig.~\ref{01}(a-c) illustrate the transition of the system's steady state from being predominantly composed of high-energy localized states to predominantly composed of low-energy localized states as the dissipation phase is varied from $\alpha=0$ to $\alpha=\pi$.
+The steady state here is independent of the initial state.
+This implies that if the initial state is within the extended region located in the middle of the energy spectrum, when the jump operator with $\alpha=0$ or $\alpha=\pi$ is introduced, the state will ultimately predominantly concentrate on localized regions.